 While elders in memory care communities and those with greater mobility or health issues may find intergenerational spaces intimidating, many older adults will appreciate the opportunity to interact with all ages in an active wellness space.
 The article at the bottom of this page details how a wellness playground can be made accessible to all ages, even to elders in wheelchairs or with limited mobility.

 In many locations worldwide, particularly China, elder playgrounds are often reserved for that population’s use.
 In other places, including Spain, elder playgrounds are understood as such, yet are often built with an intergenerational sensibility.
 Grandparents can play alongside their grandchildren and enjoy social connection with other adults at the same time.
 The video below discusses the range of community benefits possible in a single park.

 Across multiple elder demographics, including both residents of senior living communities and those choosing to age in place, the overwhelming message is that staying active and having fun are important at every age.
-This first-person account by a journalist and elder in Minnesota provides some useful counterpoints to assumptions about what elders do and don’t want.

 In her book Joyful, Ingrid Fetell Lee sums it up this way: “If we are at our most playful in childhood, the thinking goes, then an environment that transports us back there might stir joyful memories and reconnect us with our impulse to play.”